Bennie History, Family Crest & Coats of Arms

 In the Middle Ages, Viking immigrants settled the shores of Scotland and named many places.
 The Bennie name was then created from one of these place names.
 They lived at Bennie, near the village of Braco in the parish of Logi-Almond in Perthshire.

 One noted author claims the family was originally Norman from "Beaunay, the fief so named in Normandy.
 John de Beaunay is mentioned by Orderic at the battle of Mortemer in 1055; and in 1080 Bernard de Beaunay, with Robert Malet and other Norman lords, witnessed a deed of William de Ros, third Abbot of Fecamp."

 Early Origins of the Bennie family

-Important Dates for the Bennie family
+Early History of the Bennie family

 This web page shows only a small excerpt of our Bennie research.
-Another 69 words (5 lines of text) covering the years 1200 and 1607 are included under the topic Early Bennie History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 1200, 1321, 1399, 1498, 1522, 1600, 1607 and 1800 are included under the topic Early Bennie History in all our PDF Extended History products and printed products wherever possible.

 Bennie Spelling Variations

 Intuition and sound were the primary sources medieval scribes used to judge appropriate spellings and translations for names.
 The spelling of a name thus varied according to who was doing the recording.
 The different spelling variations of Bennie include Benny, Beny, Bennie, Bennee, Benne, Beney, Benney and others.

 Early Notables of the Bennie family (pre 1700)